Winter weather reminder

 UIC never closes the campus entirely because of the residential, health care and research aspects of UIC operations.
 In rare circumstances, however, severe weather conditions may result in a change or cancellation of:

-Students, faculty and staff who are signed up for UIC ALERT will receive a SMS/text message notification about such a change or a cancellation on their mobile device.
+When feasible, our goal is to make decisions regarding changes to morning university operations before 5 a.m. and before noon for evening operations.
+Students, faculty and staff who are signed up for UIC ALERT will receive an SMS/text message notification about such a change or a cancellation on their mobile device.
 Notification will also be posted to the UIC.edu homepage and on the UIC Facebook and Twitter accounts.
 If you are not already signed up for UIC ALERT, you are strongly encouraged to do so now, as it provides alerts about all emergency situations on campus, not just those that are weather-related.
-You can sign up for UIC ALERTS here.
+Subscribe your cell phone to receive text message alerts.

 Inclement weather often results in conditions that make travel difficult and at times hazardous.
-We encourage you to carefully consider your personal safety and local conditions in determining your ability to commute to the campus in extreme weather.
-Here are some tips that will help you stay safe in icy conditions.
+We encourage you to carefully consider your personal safety and local conditions in determining your ability to commute to the campus in extreme weather and ask for kind understanding of the situation and circumstances of others, including our students.

 Please use the 24/7 phone number, 5-SNOW (312-355-7669) to report any snow or ice-related problems on campus.